jundalisay/spblist/content/en/research/socrates/meno/chapter-02.md

 MENO: That appears to be the truth, Socrates, and I admit that nobody desires evil.

-SOCRATES: And yet, were you not saying just now that virtue is the desire and power of attaining good?

-MENO: Yes, I did say so.
+{{< l a="Socrates" >}}

-SOCRATES: But if this be affirmed, then the desire of good is common to all, and one man is no better than another in that respect?
+But you said just now that virtue is the desire and power of attaining good.
+Then the desire of good is common to all.
+One man is no better than another in that respect?

-MENO: True.

-SOCRATES: And if one man is not better than another in desiring good, he must be better in the power of attaining it?
+If one man is not better than another in desiring good, he must be better in the power of attaining it.
+Then, according to your definition, virtue would be the power of attaining good.

-MENO: Exactly.

-SOCRATES: Then, according to your definition, virtue would appear to be the power of attaining good?

-MENO: I entirely approve, Socrates, of the manner in which you now view this matter.
+{{< /l >}}